Company gone out of business

 If you have paid a deposit on goods or services and the company goes out of business before delivery has been made, you may find it very difficult to get either the item you paid for or a refund.

-If you paid the deposit by debit card or credit card, you can contact your bank or card provider to see if it will reverse the transaction using the chargeback process.
+If you paid the deposit by debit card or credit card, contact your bank or card provider to see if it will reverse the transaction using the chargeback process.

 I still owe money on something I bought on credit